Venkatesh359/roboshop-docker/README.md

 ✔ Use small base images (Alpine)
 ✔ Use multi-stage builds
+✔ use volumes and custom networks
+✔ Use labels and expose
+✔ Optimize layers
 ✔ Use `.dockerignore`
 ✔ Don’t store secrets inside images
+✔ use entrypoint and cmd
 ✔ Avoid root user
-✔ Optimize layers
 ✔ Use volumes for persistent storage
-✔ Use labels and expose

 ---